Myth no.1: Sweet’s syndrome is a condition that’s caused by eating too much sugar or is something to do with diabetes.

 Myth no.4: People with Sweet’s syndrome only have skin problems because of poor hygiene.

 Fact: In Sweet’s syndrome, the skin lesions are caused by the activation of white blood cells called neutrophils.
 They’re not caused by poor hygiene.
 Read more here.

 Fact: Sweet’s syndrome is not an infection, so cannot be ‘caught’.
 See Myth no.1 & 2.

 Myth no.6: If people with Sweet’s syndrome spent more time in the sun then their skin problems would go away.

-Fact: Even though exposure to sunlight might be beneficial to people with certain conditions affecting the skin, in some people with Sweet’s syndrome, overexposure to sunlight or ultraviolet (UV) light can trigger the development of new skin lesions.
+Fact: Even though exposure to sunlight might be beneficial to people with certain skin conditions, in some people with Sweet’s syndrome, overexposure to sunlight or ultraviolet light can trigger the development of new skin lesions.
 Read more here.